 Most notable is Foothills Brewing, famed for its annual limited release of Sexual Chocolate Russian Imperial Stout, and best-selling North Carolina IPA, Hoppyum.
 Foothills also took home a bronze medal from the 2017 Great American Beer Festival for its Torch Pilsner.
 Its second location, the Foothills Tasting Room, features weekly yoga sessions, Foothills FIT and regular food trucks.
 You can enroll in Foothills’ custom Beer School every first Saturday and learn the tricks to the trade.
 From the downtown brew pub, hop a five-minute shuttle to BB&T Ballpark and watch the Winston-Salem Dash Minor League Baseball team play while sipping the hometown brew.

 It’s easy to create your own Craft Draft Crawl in downtown Winston-Salem with five other breweries elevating the city’s craft beer scene.
 These may be smaller in size, but they’ve got big personalities and even larger followings.
-Newest to the lineup is Joymongers Barrel Hall.
-A brewery that got its start in Greensboro, Joymongers opened in Winston-Salem to serve only beers aged in bourbon and wine barrels, or Winston-Salem’s newest brewery, Incendiary Brewing located in the revitalized Bailey Power Plant at Wake Forest Innovation Quarter.
+Try one of the newest breweries Joymongers Barrel Hall, a brewery that got its start in Greensboro but opened in Winston-Salem to serve only beers aged in bourbon and wine barrels, or Winston-Salem’s newest brewery, Incendiary Brewing located in the revitalized Bailey Power Plant at Wake Forest Innovation Quarter.

 Traveling with someone not so keen on the hop?
 Winston-Salem is the gateway to the Yadkin Valley Wine Region where Westbend Winery & Brewery offers the best of both worlds.
 Originally opened as the first winery in the Yadkin Valley, Westbend serves up bold wines alongside an equally impressive lineup of craft beers.